Dan Burros: Early life

 Burros was an only child, and shortly after his birth, his parents moved to Richmond Hill, Queens, to be closer to his paternal relatives.
 When his paternal grandparents died some years later, Burros and his parents withdrew from the wider family and family gatherings.
 His mother enrolled him in Hebrew school at the Orthodox synagogue Talmud Torah in Richmond Hill, where his bar mitzvah (the coming of age ritual in Judaism) was held.
 Unlike most of the other boys in his class, he continued to come to synagogue afterwards.
 Burros later said his family had pressured him into being religiously devoted.
 It did not last; when his rabbi accepted a larger congregation elsewhere in New York, Burros, hurt, cut back on attendance.
 He had high grades in junior high school but became rebellious and often sought out fights.
 Fascinated by soldiers, he aimed to get into the United States Military Academy at West Point.
 Some of his friends knew he was Jewish, but others assumed he was Christian.
 He began to claim he was actually German-American and not Jewish; in one incident in 8th grade, he bragged about how having blond hair made him look "Aryan".

-Burros attended John Adams High School in Queens, where he did well academically.
-Testing showed his IQ was in the 130s.
-He only failed a single course, Hebrew, telling the others in the class that he preferred German.
+Burros attended John Adams High School in Queens, where he did well academically; testing showed his IQ was in the 130s.
+He failed one course, Hebrew, telling the others in the class that he preferred German.
 A classmate recalled this class as easy and suspected Burros had failed it intentionally.
 Garnering a reputation as a hardline right-winger, he was reported for behavioral problems several times.
 A McCarthyite teacher politically influenced him.
 Burros became fascinated by and began to collect German war materials and paraphernalia, though in his first two years of high school this was initially not Nazi-related.
 By his junior year of high school, he displayed pictures of Nazi military officials in his room and argued Nazi Germany was misunderstood.
 In 1954, he called a Jewish friend of his a "Jew bastard", after which they never spoke again; this was, to his friends' knowledge, the first antisemitic thing he had said.
 Afterwards, his collection became increasingly Nazi-focused.
 He graduated in June 1955.
 Despite having good grades and having done several extra credit summer courses, he did not apply for admission to any college.
 He later told his friends that college was for Jews.